Rail Outward Mission to India

 Limit 2 delegates per company,

-This event is open to all UK companies who sign up, including those with local offices in the region, although whether based in the UK or Overseas, UK VAT is applicable.
+This event is open to all UK companies who sign up, including those with local offices in the region,

 Open to the first 10 UK companies who sign-up, each company will get a company pod with a TV screen and a table-top that DIT will provide at the GREAT branded UK stand.